Criteria

 Elaboration

-Research, development quality, feasibility and documentation.
+Research, development quality, feasibility, documentation and evidence.

 Impact

-Environmental, social, user-related or systemic benefit.
+Environmental, social, user-related or systemic benefit, including the clarity of the impact boundary.

 Market